ahmed-28/Easy-Forms/README.md

 2.create a database named sibi_forms

-3.then create a table name users with username and password as columns with VARCHAR datatype
+3.then create a table name users with username and password as columns with VARCHAR datatype or run the create_userdb.py script to create the necessary database and table

 4.open the terminal .cd into this webdev_delta_task3 directory